How Unmarried Couple Can Protect Their Finances

 Katie:

 Yes.
 So this is really hard, but we received some really necessary feedback about our statements about… lawns a few weeks ago.
 I was insensitively joking about how dumb lawns are those big water sponges that you have to take care of.
-And Rich Girls Christine and Carolyn weighed in from different sides of the landscaping spectrum.
+And Rich Girls Christine and Karilyn weighed in from different sides of the landscaping spectrum.
 Henah, please do the honors.

 Henah: